oessona/job-tracker/README.md

 Build a frontend with React or Vue

 🧑‍💻 Author
-Made with ❤️ by @your-name
+Made with ❤️ by @oessona